byu-cs-236-classroom-templates/project-4/docs/JOIN_ALGORITHM.md

 Join must be able to join two relations regardless if they have common attribute names or not.

-The `Relation.reorder` operation will be important to interpreting rules the rules may reorder columns in the in the final relation.
-Test the new operations before using them to evaluate rules as described in the next section.
+Test the new operations before using them to evaluate rules.